logo

 How to Become an Adult and Continuing Education Teacher

-1. Earn a bachelor’s degree in the desired career field.
+1. Earn a bachelor’s degree in your desired field.

-2. After graduating from your bachelor’s program, earn experience in your career field.
+2. After graduating from your bachelor’s program, earn experience in your field.

 3. Complete a teacher preparation program through an alternative route or by earning a master’s degree, if necessary.